 Contact Vaunghn Benjamin at 404-873-6985 ext.
 4618 or email email@example.com.

-TCS Athletics and TCS Players & Jr. Players will begin Tues., August 21.
-Day School Electives and Enrichment activities will begin the week of Sept.
-17.
+Enrichment offerings begin on the first day of school, Tues., Aug.
+13. TCS Athletics begin Tues., August 21.
+Day School Electives begin the week of Sept.
+16.

 A snack is provided for Discovery, EPIC, TCS Players, TCS Jr. Players, TCS Athletics, and Enrichment students who attend Discovery/EPIC.
 All other students should pack an after-school snack.
 The snacks provided are nut free, and the snack flyer is posted in Happenings in the calendar section.
 If your student has any other allergies, you are welcome to send a snack of your choice.